-Mike & Rosie extend a warm
+Mike & Rosie Richardson extend a warm

-which guests at either of our two holiday cottages or the caravan are free to
+holiday cottages or the caravan are free to explore.
+At 750ft above sea level, between

-north, over rolling countryside stretching to the Cambrian Mountains and
+expansive views to the north, over rolling countryside stretching to the

-Pumlumon over 40 miles away and beyond.
-The main farmhouse was built in the mid
+Cambrian Mountains and Pumlumon over 40 miles away and beyond.
+The main

-1800's of local stone
+farmhouse was built in the mid 1800's of local stone

 list at foot of this page) which may be seen around Llaingyfre, Buzzards